 Binance (paired with BTC, ETH).

 Mercatox (paired with BTC, ETH).

 AirSwap (paired with ETH).

 COSS (paired with BTC, ETH).

 Where to Store Chainlink?As an Ethereum ERC-20 token, Chainlink can be stored in every wallet which supports Ethereum tokens.
-Most popular options include wallets like Metamask, Mist, MyEtherWallet, Trezor and Ledger Nano S.
+The most popular options include wallets like Metamask, Mist, MyEtherWallet, Trezor, and Ledger Nano S.

 Current State of the Project